konflux-ci/release-service-catalog/tasks/sign-index-image/README.md

         configMapName: <configmap name>
 ```

+## Changes in 2.1.0
+- Use the translate-delivery-repo util for translating the reference_image variable
+  - This change comes with a bump in the image used for the task

 ## Changes in 2.0.0
 - The internalrequest CR is created with a label specifying the pipelinerun uid with the new pipelineRunUid parameter
   - This change comes with a bump in the image used for the task